ronaldycgomes/Light_Bulbs/README.md

 # Light Bulbs

 A simple project to interact with a light bulb.
 You can turn on or off, and if you double click, you broke the light bulb.
-You can test the project in this link : <a target = "_blank">https://codepen.io/ronaldycgomes/pen/gOgLZba.</a>
+You can test the project in this link : <a target = "_blank" href = "https://codepen.io/ronaldycgomes/pen/gOgLZba">here</a>

 Project print: